shravanbishnoi/Calculus/README.md

 # Calculus
-It is our math repository for calculus.
+It is our math repository for calculus-II.